Kifyie/voxani-info/README.md

     └────────────────────────────┘    └────────────────────┘
 ```

-**In plain English:** When you open Voxani, your browser loads the React app.
+**In plain English:** 💡 When you open Voxani, your browser loads the React app.
 The app asks two external services for data:
-1. **The Anime API** — for all anime information (titles, images, episodes, streams)
+1. 🎬 **The Anime API** — for all anime information (titles, images, episodes, streams)
-2. **Supabase** — for your personal data (account, what you've watched, your list)
+2. 🗄️ **Supabase** — for your personal data (account, what you've watched, your list)

 ---

-## 3. Project Structure — Where Everything Lives
+## 3. 📂 Project Structure — Where Everything Lives

-Think of the project folder like a house.
+Think of the project folder like a house 🏠.
 Each room has a specific purpose:

 ```
 voxani-anime-streaming-main/